tiredvekster/LightAntiCheat/F-A-Q.md

 Check out `discord-webhook` config selection.
 You don't need to install additional plugins.

 ## Why are my players getting false punishments?
-LAC detects mods like InventorySorter, SwingThroughGrass, etc. Every check is customizable and may by disabled.
+1. LAC detects mods like InventorySorter, SwingThroughGrass, etc. Every check is customizable and may be disabled.
 You can read descriptions of all the checks [here](CHECKS.md).
+2. Some plugins that modify players' movement are not supported.
-If you find any false positive and properly report this to me, I'll immediately fix it.
+3. If you find any false positive and properly report this to me, I'll immediately fix it.

 ## Can I use this plugin only to check Bedrock players?
-Every check is highly customizable, you can use a text editor (e.g. Notepad++) to replace `java: true` with `java: false` in `checks` selection of config.
+Every check is highly customizable, you can use a text editor (e.g. Notepad++) to replace `java: true` with `java: false` in `checks` selection of the config.

 ## Is this an open source project?
 No. AntiCheat development takes a lot of testing.
 I don't mind sharing the code I wrote, but I don't want anyone to copy-paste checks I've been tuning for hours.
 If you have a certain reputation as a developer, I can provide the source code for non-commercial use.